Bellevue, Bothell, Issaquah, Kirkland, Redmond, Sammamish, Woodinville, WA 425.893-9609

 2. Use automatic backup if possible.
 (Because we tend to forget.)

 3. Store backups off site.
-(Chances are against a catastrophe from happening in two places.)
+(Chances are against a catastrophe happening in two places.)

 4. Use more than one method.
 (Sometimes backups fail.)